jonmackeyparty/nba-atlas/notes.md

     player_id: integer
     accepted?: boolean

 #What views will this app need? (centered on admin and user -- but who adds teams etc?
 Admin can add team to his/her league, no one will add teams globally, also, players create themselves, not the admin, so no player add form for admins.
-Who creates leagues?)
+Who creates leagues?
+Are admins also players?)

+  Login/Logout
+  /login
+    -if user is admin > admin show page
+    -if user is player > player show page

   Admin
     admins/:id/leagues
+      -shows leagues the admin...administrates
+    admins/:id/leagues/new

     <--- The following if league.type == pickup ---->
     admins/:id/league/:id/players